philcryer/tonka32/README.md

 * ...
 Disable core dumps via soft limits
 * ...
 Restrict Root Logins to System Console
 * ...
 Set SUIDs
-* ...
-Configures kernel parameters via sysctl
-	- improve network perf
-	- tcp/ip stack hardening
-	- virtual memory
-	- set dirty bytes small
 * ... add umask 077 to /etc/bash.bashrc
 * ... setup host.allow and hosts.deny
 * ... lock down logins.defs
 * ... fix pamd sessions/config
 * ... set security limits in limits.conf
 * ... setup stricter fstab mount options
-* ... remove suid bits

 ## feedback

-Is this a perfect script?
+s this a perfect script?
 No way, if you know a better way to do something or think something I've done is bad, open an [issue](https://github.com/philcryer/tonka32/issues) for it and share your thoughts, *or for bonus points*, make a [pull request!](https://github.com/blog/712-pull-requests-2-0)

 ## background
 1) I read about some great chef recipes that auto hardened ssh and the OS for you...